gcassel/Models/agent-resource-action-design-framework.md

 **Additional Notes**

-*This readme is a slowly developing work-in-progress.*
+*This framework is a slowly developing work-in-progress.*